Blow by blow account of how a daily wager's son built a Rs 294 crore turnover company

 “Since my family lived on the meagre earnings of my father who slogged as a daily wager, getting pocket money was a distant dream for me.

-Mustafa, CEO of ‘iD Fresh Food’, hails from a remote village in Kerala (Photos: H K Rajashekar)
+Mustafa, CEO of ‘iD Fresh Food’, hails from a remote village in Kerala (Photo: Special Arrangement)

 “So, during the summer holidays I borrowed Rs 100 from my uncle and set up a make-shift mithai shop (which sold chocolates and sweets) in our village.

 iD Fresh Food, a private limited company, was founded in 2005 by Mustafa and his four cousins - Abdul Nazer, Shamsudeen TK, Jafar TK and Noushad TA.
-Mustafa holds 50 per cent share in the company and his cousins hold the rest.
+In the initial days, Mustafa held 50 per cent share in the company while his cousins held the rest.

 It would be difficult to imagine now that Mustafa’s rise from an impoverished childhood to a successful entrepreneur might have been marred, and he could have ended up as a daily wager just like his father.